Rent a pan and try your hand at gold panning on Cunard's Beach. Gold fever has always been an epidemic at the Ovens Natural Park!

 There is something about the lure of undiscovered gold that brings out the adventurer in all of us.
 While you are panning, you may find yourself side-by-side with other skilled gold panners, who may enjoy sharing their knowledge.
 The gold panning takes place on our historic beach.
 A rental gets you a gold pan for the day.

-- Children under 12 are half price
+Children 8 to 12 are half price

 Walk our spectacular cliff-side nature trail to the famous sea caves or "Ovens" for which the park was named.